carloshpb/xy-inc/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+To run the project's tests, go to it's directory and run this command :

 ## Built With